chand0301/GiantNEO/README.md

 8. Set gMotorVars.Flag_enableSys = 1 gMotorVars.Flag_Run_Identify =1

-9. U r ready to go. you can also use scope to check dcbus voltage, motor phase current and the 7th switch control signal.
+9. You are ready to go. you can also use scope to check dcbus voltage, motor phase current and the 7th switch control signal.

     ![](https://i.imgur.com/9AQQhAP.png)